 - That your animal has been trained to alleviate the effect of the disability.

-- That your animal is trained to meet standards of hygiene and behavior appropriate for an animal in a public place.
+- That your animal is trained to meet standards of hygiene and behaviour appropriate for an animal in a public place.
 Ku-ring-gai requires a passed Public Access Test (PAT) to meet this requirement.

-Registration as an assistance animal under the Companion Animals Act 1998 does not necessarily provide proof the animal is an assistance animal for the purposes of entering a public place or public transport.
+Registration as an assistance animal does not necessarily provide proof the animal is an assistance animal for the purposes of entering a public place or public transport.

 Entering public places

 In general, animals are prohibited from entering certain public places.
-However, a person with a disability is entitled to be accompanied by an assistance animal in public places and on public transport while he or she is genuinely using the animal for assistance.
+However, a person with a disability is entitled to be accompanied by an assistance animal in public places and on public transport.
+He or she must genuinely be using the animal for assistance.
 Entry cannot be refused without reasonable cause.

-An animal does not need to be registered as an assistance animal under the Companion Animals Act 1998 to be permitted access to a public place or public transport.
-Staff in charge of access to public places and transport are entitled to request reasonable proof that your animal is a genuine assistance animal.
+An animal does not need to be lifetime registered as an assistance animal to be permitted access to a public place or public transport.
+Staff at public places and transport are entitled to ask for reasonable proof that your animal is a genuine assistance animal.
 They may be guided by their organisation’s own policy to help them to determine this.
 Their policies may be publicly available.

-It is unlawful to impose a charge on a person to enter a place open to, or used by the public, only because the person is accompanied by an assistance animal unless:
+It is unlawful to charge a fee for entry to a place open to, or used by the public, only because the person is accompanied by an assistance animal unless:

-- It is reasonably necessary to supply additional accommodation for the animal and a reasonable charge is applied for that accommodation.
+- It is reasonably necessary to supply additional accommodation for the animal.
+Only a reasonable fee must be charged for that accommodation.

-- The owner, or person in charge, of the place reasonably incurs additional expense because the animal is present, the charge is reasonable in the circumstances and is charged to compensate for the expense.
+- The owner, or person in charge, of the place reasonably incurs additional expense because the animal is present.
+The fee must be reasonable in the circumstances and is charged to compensate for the expense.